It’s still your favorite premium Bourbon, but cranked up to full volume.

 The original "Burk’s Distillery" was built in 1885 just outside of Loretto, Kentucky.
 T. William "Bill" Samuels bought the operation in 1953 for $35,000.
 Samuels wanted to make quality, so he used the sales of the existing stockpiles to finance a revamp.
 The first bottle of the new flagship brand "Makers Mark" was bottled in 1958 and dipped into the red sealing wax that has become the company’s trademark — making them one of the first to carve out a space in what we now call the "premium Bourbon" market.
 Currently owned by Beam-Suntory, members of the Samuels family still work at the company.

-*Maker's Mark Cask Strenght Bourbon is bottled from the barrel to bottle at 108-114 proof.
+*Maker's Mark Cask Strenght Bourbon is bottled at cask strength of 108-114 proof.
 ABV may vary.

 Great flavor, a tad overpowering but I kinda expected that.
 Clear ice mellows it just right and it’s a good Wheated drink!